Generalized Simplicial Attention Neural Networks: Introduction

 Pioneering works have generalized attention mechanisms to data defined over graphs \cite{velivckovic2017graph,yun2019graph,edgenetsIsufi}.
+Attention-based GNNs learn to weigh the neighborhood information in a data-driven fashion.
+In this way, each node learns to select its most important neighbors for the downstream task, showing better performance w.r.t. convolutional GNNs that use fixed (and often isotropic) weights.
 However, despite their widespread use, graph-based representations can only account for pairwise interactions.
 As a result, graphs may not fully capture all the information present in complex interconnected systems, where interactions cannot be reduced to simple pairwise relationships.
-This is particularly evident in biological networks, where multi-way links among complex substances, such as genes, proteins, or metabolites exist \cite{lambiotte2019networks}.
+This is particularly evident in biological networks, characterized by multi-way interactions among complex substances, such as genes, proteins, or metabolites \cite{lambiotte2019networks}.
 Recent works on Topological Signal Processing (TSP) \cite{barbarossa2020topological, schaub2021signal,sardellitti2022cell,sardellitti2022top,roddenberry2022cellsp} have shown the advantages of learning from data defined on higher-order complexes, such as simplicial or cell complexes.

-These topological structures possess a rich algebraic description and can readily encode multi-way relationships hidden within the data.
-This has sparked interest in developing (deep) neural network architectures capable of handling data defined on such complexes, leading to the emergence of the field of Topological Deep Learning \cite{hajij2023topological,papillon2023architectures}.
-In the sequel, we review the main topological neural network architectures, with emphasis to those built to process data on simplicial complexes (SCs).
+In this work, we focus on simplicial complexes, i.e. families of sets whose elements, called simplices, fulfill the inclusion property stating that, if a simplex belongs to the complex, then all its subsets (or faces) belong to the complex as well.
+The order of each simplex is defined as its cardinality minus one.